prawnpdf/prawn-table/README.md

 end
 ````

-This way I or anyone else fixing it will have a clearer understanding of the
+This way anyone else fixing it will have a clearer understanding of the
 problem and can be sure it's fixed.